sandeshjain06/A_Gold_Price-Forecast_Project/README.md

 The objective is to understand the underlying structure in your dataset and come up with a suitable forecasting model which can effectively forecast gold prices for next 30 days.

-- Below is the link of wesbite where we build dataset based on data on this site using web scraping .
+- Below is the link of website where we build dataset based on data on this site using web scraping .

 - Link where we scrap the data from the website - https://www.goldpriceindia.com/gold-price-january-2011.php